iohantc/caesar-cipher-decoder/README.md

 # Caesar Cipher Decoder

-This is a simple project for a Caesar cipher decoder application.
+This is a simple project for a brute force based Caesar cipher decoder application.
 The project has been built using Python and [FastText](https://github.com/facebookresearch/fastText), a library for efficient learning of word representations and sentence classification.
 The application includes the following main functionalities:

   1. Decode a Caesar ciphered text into natural language
   2. Output the decrypted text